How to File Taxes: A Pain-Free Guide for the First-Timers and Everyone Else

 Doing the Math

 The self-employed person’s equivalent of a W-2 is a 1099, although these documents don’t include information on tax withholding — because independent contractors are responsible for doing that themselves.
-Honestly, freelance taxes are a whole other ballpark, which is why we’ve got the full scoop for you in a separate post.
+Honestly, freelance taxes are a whole other ballpark, which is why we’ve got the full scoop for you in this freelance tax guide.

 There are also additional forms for those who owe self-employment tax or can claim a refundable credit.
 (The IRS helpfully lists some of the most common additional-filing scenarios, and the necessary documents, on its “About Form 1040” page.)